sazzadtomal/workingWithReactAnimations/README.md

 We can also use CSSTansition from react-transition-group:

-2. Transition component takes some props:
+2. CSSTransition component takes some props:

    - in: boolean = render elements depending on the given value